Battle of Sepeia: Battle

-The Aftermath
+Aftermath

 After the initial onslaught, many Argive hoplites sought refuge in the ‘Sacred Grove of Apollo’.
 The Argive men hoped the religious value of the grove would prevent the Spartan forces pursuing further action.
 However, Cleomenes I was by reputation ruthless, and deceived the Argives to their death.
 Cleomenes announced that the hoplites who’d been ransomed for the standard fee were free to leave.
 The names of the men whose ‘ransom’ had been paid were called out individually.
 However, when an Argive hoplite stepped out of the Sacred Grove, they were executed by the Spartans.
 According to Herodotus, at least fifty Argive men were deceived by this strategy, until one of the men inside the grove climbed a tree and witnessed what was happening.
 Thus, when the Argives became aware of the double cross, they stopped responding to the ransom calls.
 Consequently, Cleomenes set fire to the grove, slaughtering any survivors who attempted to escape.

 The Battle of Sepeia and the sacrilege that ensued resulted in six thousand Argive casualties.
 Whilst Pausanias records a loss of five thousand Argive men, modern historians widely accept Herodotus’ higher figure.

 Due to the nature and ambiguity pertaining to historical sources and administration during the time period, an accurate estimation of the Argive population is improbable.
 However, Aristotle in his fifth book ‘Politics’, recorded a Spartan population of ten thousand.
 If the assumption was made that we could assume a similar Argive population during the Battle of Sepeia, the losses of six thousand would have compromised a large majority of young and middle-aged Argive men.
 Ultimately, the Battle of Sepeia was one of the most decisive battles during Ancient Greek history.

-The Significance
+Significance

 The Battle of Sepeia severely depleted Argos’ military power.
 The Argives were unable to engage in battle for a generation.
 The next time Sparta and Argos fought would be in the Peloponnesian wars.